AdilHydari/Digital_Design_Logic_HW/study_guide_rev2_ddl.md

 | Prefixes (k, M, G, T, m, μ, n, p) | Multipliers for measurement units.        |
 | Power Dissipation           | Rate at which energy is converted into heat.   |

-## Key Questions

-### Electronic Components Overview

-- **What are the fundamental passive electronic components discussed in the lecture notes?**
-- **Can you name the basic units used in electronics and provide their respective symbols?**
-- **Explain how prefixes like kilo and micro are applied in electronic measurements.**
-- **What are the key equations associated with voltage across a resistor and power dissipation?**

 ## Section 2: Electrical Energy